Hospital-CM0639-1/service-management/README.md

     ```sh
     docker compose -f PATH_TO_REPO/docker-compose.yaml -p management_service up -d
     ```
-4. Execute PATH_TO_REPO/docker-start.sh to install dependencies and execute migrations
+4. Execute PATH_TO_REPO/docker-start.sh to install dependencies and execute migrations (I suggest to execute them every time after a pull)
+5. Check .env.dev.local and .env.local.php to see if DATABASE_ params are correct, otherwise change in both files.
-5. The service is reachable to http://127.0.0.1:DOCKER_PORT
+6. The service is reachable to http://127.0.0.1:DOCKER_PORT
-6. Call http://127.0.0.1:DOCKER_PORT/login in POST with following json body: {"username": "admin", "password": "admin"}
+7. Call http://127.0.0.1:DOCKER_PORT/login in POST with following json body: {"username": "admin", "password": "admin"}